Barbara Pickersgill: Career

+Her knowledge about Capsicum made her an advisor to Bioversity International about collections of Capsicum held in Brazil and Costa Rica.
+She advised archaeological work in Peru and Belize about finds of plant materials in the 1970s that led to collaboration about crop origins in later decades.

+Publications

+Pickersgill was the author or co-author of at least 60 scientific papers and book chapters.

 Honours

+In 1978 Pickersgill was appointed as a Visiting Professor at the Departments of Agriculture and Biology of the University of Papua New Guinea, Port Moresby.

 In 1993 the Linnean Society of London presented Pickersgill with the Linnean Medal for her contribution to botany.

 In 2000 she was the president of the Society for Economic Botany.

 On 4 August 2006 the Linnean Society of London organised a one-day conference in honour of Pickersgill.